 Meningitis can occur due to a viral, bacterial, or fungal infection and requires emergency medical treatment.
-Symptoms may include a stiff neck, sleepiness, and headaches, among others.
+Symptoms may include stiff neck, sleepiness, and headache, among others.

 Meningitis is an inflammation of the fluid and three membranes (meninges) surrounding your brain and spinal cord.